Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 5. Contact: is the position responsible for maintaining, reviewing, revising, modifying, and answering any inquiries regarding the policy/procedure.

-6. Policies: are broad guidelines that chart a course of action.
-They tell what is wanted and may include why and how much.
+6. Policies: are broad guidelines which chart a course of action.
+They guide what is wanted and may include the intent of the policy.
 A policy has the following characteristics:

 1. States goals, purposes, and aspirations.